clean-code-craft-tcq-1/stream-bms-data-Niyas12/README.md

 ![image](https://user-images.githubusercontent.com/13776900/122399456-70d64000-cf98-11eb-884a-619681fc6b9b.png)

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-## How sender O/P is read by receiver
+## How sender O/P is read by receiver ##

 ![image](https://user-images.githubusercontent.com/13776900/122709997-fef24500-d27c-11eb-8e89-67a0751bf030.png)

--> Receiver is reading the sender O/P by making use 'sys.stdin' command which reads the data displayed on the console by the sender
+-> Receiver is reading the sender O/P by making use '**sys.stdin**' command which reads the data displayed on the console by the sender
--> As the data written on the screen is of string format, it is converted to a dictionary by making use of 'json.loads(i)' so that it can be processed easily in python
+-> As the data written on the screen is of string format, it is converted to a dictionary by making use of '**json.loads(i)**' so that it can be processed easily in python

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Sender Ouput Piped to Receiver Input